 All Institute programming is recorded and live streamed.

 Follow the Institute on YouTube to watch scholars and thought leaders explore topics that matter.

 European politicians and others advocating for the Azerbaijani regime of Ilham Aliyev and his policies in the Karabakh conflict were paid with dubiously acquired funds through what a major media investigation called a financial ‘laundromat’.

 According to data published by the Organized Crime and Corruption Reporting Project (OCCRP), working in collaboration with major newspapers such as The Guardian and Le Monde, the Aliyev regime used four accounts at the Estonia branch of the Danske Bank to launder some $2.9 billion over 30 months.

-The transactions were intended to hide the origin and the ultimate destination of most the funds and are dated to between 2012 and 2014.
+The transactions were intended to hide the origin and the ultimate destination of most of the funds and are dated between 2012 and 2014.
 The accounts were also used to make purchases of anything from diamonds to auto parts to ATVs to large quantities of wallpaper.
-And about $10 million (less than 0.5% of the funds involved) could be linked to specific payouts to lobbyists.
+About $10 million (less than 0.5% of the funds involved) could be linked to specific payouts to lobbyists.

 Most of the money likely originated from embezzled oil revenue, but some may have come from borrowings abroad.
 Shortly before parts of the leak were first made public last April, the International Bank of Azerbaijan, the country’s largest, defaulted on its debt payments.